Zagrios/bs-manager/docs/wiki/Linux.md

 ## Installation

-Go to [Releases](https://github.com/Zagrios/bs-manager/releases) page and go to the latest release.
+Go to [Releases](https://github.com/Zagrios/bs-manager/releases) page and go to the latest alpha release (version 1.5.0-alpha.5 or higher).
 Download the necessary build installer for your distro (see below).

 ### Ubuntu, Debian (deb)